hms-networks/flexy-cumulocity-connector/README.md

         2. The series name
         3. The value to set the tag to
     3. Example: `setf fragmentName seriesName value`
+3. `measurements`
+    1. Using the `measurements` command, you can enable or disable the measurements of the Connector.
+    2. The `measurements` command takes one parameter:
+        1. The enable/disable flag (`enable` or `disable`)
+    3. Example: `measurements enable`

 ### Log Output